vict-shevchenko/reactive-mobx-form/README.md

 You can use MobX autorun funtion in order to execute this code each time app language change.
 Be carefull as changing the language happens on `Validator` class and effects all forms, even created before language switch.

 ## Custom attribute names
 When display error messages, you may want to modify how field name is displayed in error message.
-For example if field name is 'first_name' and this field is required.
-You'd like to see it in error message like 'The first name field is required.'.
-This may be done via setting custom attribute names or attribute names formatter function.
+For example if field name is 'user.name' and this field is required.
+You'd like to see it in error message like 'The user name field is required.'.
+This may be done via setting custom attribute names(locally) or attribute names formatter function(globally).
 Same as language support, the functionallity relays on [Validatorjs Custom attribute names](https://github.com/skaterdav85/validatorjs#custom-attribute-names).

 ### Change custom attribute names globally
 In the `index.js` or other entry point of your app.